plone/plone.staticresources/README.rst

 When fixing Plone bugs or improving functionality:

 - Dependencies upgrades (e.g. ``moment.js``) should be done in ``mockup`` and after the PR is merged, propagated here (i.e. static resources needs to be recompiled)
 - Likewise, CSS and JS should be developed not in ``plone.staticresources`` but in their own package's source (for instance, in ``mockup``)
-- To see the new changes in the browser, enable ``Development Mode`` in ``Resource Registries`` control panel.
+- To see the new changes in the browser, enable :guilabel:`&Development Mode` in :guilabel:`&Resource Registries` control panel.
   Next the desired bundle (that contains the modified files) must be set to either "Develop JavaScript", "Develop CSS" or both.
   This causes each of the bundle resources to be served individually, easing development.
   In this case, bundle resources are served from the source package (e.g. ``mockup``) instead of ``plone.staticresources``.
 - To identify which bundle contains the modified resource, see section "Entry Points" below.
-Keep in mind the more bundles selected for development mode the slower are page reloads, so it's recommended to select only what's being developed.
+  Keep in mind the more bundles selected for development mode the slower are page reloads, so it is recommended to select only what is being developed.
-- Alternatively you may run ``./bin/plone-compile-resources`` between changes and avoid Development Mode's in-browser compilation (fastest browser loading time).
+- Alternatively you may run ``./bin/plone-compile-resources`` between changes and avoid :guilabel:`&Development Mode`'s in-browser compilation (fastest browser loading time).

 Entry Points